 Features to Look For

-Today, drills include lots of features—many of which we find very helpful.
-While not all features are necessary, some can really help you finish up jobs much more quickly.
-We typically look for the following:
+Today, drills include many features—some of which I find very helpful.
+While not all features are necessary, some can help you complete jobs much more quickly.
+I typically look for the following:

 - Anti-Kickback feature: stops the motor if the bit binds up

-- Brushless motor: Almost all drills include brushless motors vs brushed now, but it offers longer runtime, better performance, and longer motor life
+- Brushless motor: Almost all drills include brushless motors vs brushed now.
+A brushless motor provides longer runtime, better performance, and longer motor life

 - Interchangeable chucks: switching to a specialized chuck can get you out of a sticky situation